 The updated Banking Code came into effect on 1 January 2015.
+It takes into account the recommendations of the Banking Code Monitoring Committee, the report of the Wijffels Committee, and the vision of the NVB.
 It applies to all activities performed in, or directed towards the Netherlands by banks that are established in the Netherlands and licensed by the Dutch Central Bank (De Nederlandsche Bank, DNB) pursuant to Section 2:11 of the Financial Supervision Act (Wet op het financieel toezicht, Wft).
-The Banking Code does not replace applicable legislation or prevailing regulatory requirements in the event of a conflict.
+The Banking Code does not replace app a conflict.

 The principles of the previous Banking Code, which have now been incorporated into legislation and regulations, are not repeated in the updated Banking Code.
 ING Bank N.V.
-(ING) will continue to comply with these national and international rules.
+(ING) will - obviously - continue to comply with these national and international rules.

-ING applies the Banking Code to all its entities with a Dutch banking licence, for activities performed in or directed towards the Netherlands.
+ING applies the Banking Code to all its entities with a Dutch banking licence (including ING Groenbank N.V. and Bank Mendes Gans N.V.) for activities performed in or directed towards the Netherlands.
 Banks that are members of a group and subject to the Banking Code may apply parts of it at the level of the entity heading the group.
-The Management Board Banking has decided to apply the corporate governance principles of the Banking Code at the consolidated level, i.e. for the Management Board Banking and Supervisory Board of ING.
-With regards to remuneration of the Executive Board, ING Groep N.V. voluntarily applies the principles 23 and 24 of the Banking Code.
+The Management Board Banking has decided to apply the corporate governance principles of the Banking Code at the consolidated level, i.e. for the Management Board Banking and Supervisory Board of ING Bank N.V..
+With regards to remuneration of the Executive Board, ING Groep N.V. voluntarily applies the principles of the Banking Code.

 In this booklet ING reports on how it applies the Banking Code principles and - where applicable - explains if, and why a principle is not (entirely) complied with.
 In addition, where applicable, this booklet elaborates on the progress made in applying the principles and gives examples of how these principles are applied.
-ING's application of the Banking Code is based on the official Dutch text of the Banking Code, which is available on the website of the NVB.
-The NVB also provides an unofficial English translation of the Banking Code on its website, which is included in this booklet and can be found here.
+ING's application of the Banking Code is based on the official Dutch text of the Banking Code, which is available on the website of the Dutch Banking Association.
+The Dutch Banking Association also provides an unofficial English translation of the Banking Code on its website, which is included in this booklet and can be found here.